rundsk/dsk/README.md

 chapters of your company's guide into its design culture.

-Each directory may hold several files to document these design aspects: a configuration file, to add meta data or supporting _assets_ that can be downloaded through the frontend.
+Each directory may hold several files to document these design aspects: a configuration file to add meta data or supporting _assets_ that can be downloaded through the frontend.

 ```